 Remember, if you want to receive an automated phone call, don’t forget to add yourself as an emergency contact!

-We recommend that emergency contacts are registered in your Ring app as ‘Shared’ or ‘Guest’ Users.
-This will allow your emergency contact(s) to disarm your Alarm System when they respond to a security event.
+We recommend that emergency contacts are registered in your Ring app as Shared Users or Guest Users.
+This will allow your emergency contact(s) to disarm your Alarm system when they respond to a security event.

 Assisted Monitoring and Ring Protect Plus

 In addition to receiving Assisted Monitoring, subscribing to Ring Protect Plus means you’ll get cellular backup in case your internet connection goes offline.
-On top of this, you’ll get a 10% discount for product on Ring.com, 30 days of video recording and unlimited video storage for all your Ring devices, as well as an extended warranty for as long as you have Ring Protect Plus.
+On top of this, you’ll get a 10% discount on selected products on Ring.com, up to 180 days of video recording and unlimited video storage for all your Ring devices, as well as an extended warranty for as long as you have Ring Protect Plus.

 To switch your monitoring type using the app: